OFFIS-mosaik/mosaik/docs/tutorials/writing-a-simulator.rst

 (If our simulator had trigger attributes, those could result in additional calls to :meth:`~Simulator.step`, see :doc:`/explanations/measurements-and-events`.)

 To perform our step, we need to read the data from the ``inputs`` argument.
-This is actually thrice-nested dictionary:
+This is actually a thrice-nested dictionary:

 - The outer-most level has entity IDs of our simulator as keys.
 - The middle level has attributes of those entities as keys.